Why Meaning is Key to a Satisfying Career

-Frankl also noted that “Such widespread phenomena as depression, aggression and addiction are not understandable unless we recognize the existential vacuum underlying them.
-This is also true of the crises of pensioners and aging people” (emphasis mine).
+Frankl also noted that “Such widespread phenomena as depression, aggression and addiction are not understandable unless we recognise the existential vacuum underlying them.
+This is also true of the crises of pensioners and aging people”.

-We only need to understand the principle that nature abhors a vacuum to recognise that an existential vacuum is going to be filled in some way.
-As Frankl pointed out, it’s always harmful.
+We only need to understand the principle that nature abhors a vacuum to recognize that an existential vacuum is going to be filled in some way.
+As Frankl pointed out, if it’s not filled in the right way, it will always be harmful.

 What if Your Career Has Suffered a Major Setback?

-This can happen to any of us.
-And it can be shattering.
-But like the phoenix, we can rise from the ashes to fulfil the destiny we have chosen for ourselves.
+Any of us can suffer a major career setback.
+It can be shattering.
+However, like the phoenix, we can rise from the ashes to fulfil the destiny we have chosen for ourselves.

 As Steve Jobs stated in his famous Stanford address, regarding his experience of being fired from his job as CEO of Apple, the company he founded:

 “What had been the focus of my entire adult life was gone, and it was devastating…

 But something slowly began to dawn on me — I still loved what I did.
 The turn of events at Apple had not changed that one bit.
 I had been rejected, but I was still in love.
 And so I decided to start over.

 I didn’t see it then, but it turned out that getting fired from Apple was the best thing that could have ever happened to me”.

 In Work, Motivated Striving is Key to Thriving